 Skip to main content

-The Purge API endpoint facilitates the bulk deletion of resources, relationships, or objects from a data source.
-This operation is ideal for cleanup tasks, ensuring that all data of a specific profile or object definition is completely removed from the target collection.
+The Purge API endpoint facilitates the bulk deletion of resources or relationships from a data source.
+This operation is ideal for cleanup tasks, ensuring that all data of a specific collection is completely removed from the target source.

 Using the Purge Endpoint